stephanzlatarev/norman/notes.md

 - add DEBUG and INFO log option for starcraft/unit
 - when detaching the game make related goals disappear
 - remove memory nodes for detached bodies
-- when a unit dies, check if its node is removed and that any links to it are removed
 - when a goal completes and is removed, then remove all its memory traces
 - optional and provisional paths for memory layers should tell which part is optional or provisional, e.g. { path: [GOAL, has, SUBGOAL], provision: [has, SUBGOAL] } to provision a node and link to it but { path: [PROBE, go, DIRECTION], provision: [go] } to provision link to an existing node.
 - see if check for unchanged memory for skill pattern will speed up skill "assign-probe-to-mineral-field"